-Bitcoin has been a rollercoaster ride for investors over the past three years with prices rising as high as $20,000 before falling below $4,000.
-The good news is that the market has matured and prices have begun to stabilize.
-New futures markets have reduced volatility and upcoming crypto exchange-traded funds could open the door for mainstream investors.
+Bitcoin has been a rollercoaster ride for investors over the past three years with prices rising as high as $60,000 before falling below $4,000.
+The good news is that the market has matured and prices have begun to stabilize, new futures markets have reduced volatility and upcoming crypto exchange-traded funds could open the door for mainstream investors.

-Let's take a look at three reasons that investors may want to consider adding cryptocurrency to their portfolios.
+Let's take a look at the three benefits of cryptocurrency and understand why investors may want to consider adding cryptocurrency to their portfolios.

 Enthusiasts have long touted the potential for cryptocurrencies to replace fiat currencies, but they still haven't achieved traction among everyday consumers.
-With the launch of stable coins, like Facebook's Libra, these dynamics could begin to shift as the public is introduced to the idea of digital currencies that operate on the blockchain.
+With the launch of stablecoins, like Facebook's Libra, these dynamics could begin to shift as the public is introduced to the idea of digital currencies that operate on blockchain technology.

 There are many potential benefits of using cryptocurrencies over other forms of fiat currency or digital payments:

-- Public Ledger - Many cryptocurrencies have a public ledger that provides transparency to the market, while making it possible for regulators to track transactions.
+Many cryptocurrencies have a public ledger that provides transparency to the market while making it possible for regulators to track transactions.